MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/3ds-max.md

 ---
 author: keno-msft
-description: Describes, in tutorial format, how to use Autodesk 3ds Max to prepare content for use in Dynamics 365 mixed-reality apps ms.author: keno ms.date: 10/22/2019 ms.service: crm-online ms.topic: article
+description: Describes, in tutorial format, how to use Autodesk 3ds Max to prepare content for use in Dynamics 365 Guides or Microsoft Power Apps ms.author: keno ms.date: 10/22/2019 ms.service: crm-online ms.topic: article
-title: Use Autodesk 3ds Max to prepare content for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Use Autodesk 3ds Max to prepare content for use in Dynamics 365 Guides or Power Apps ms.reviewer: v-brycho
 ---

-# Use Autodesk 3ds Max to prepare 3D content for Dynamics 365 mixed-reality apps
+# Use Autodesk 3ds Max to prepare 3D content for Dynamics 365 Guides or for mixed-reality components included in apps created with Power Apps

-When preparing CAD files for Microsoft Dynamics 365 mixed-reality apps, you can run into numerous performance and quality roadblocks that prevent a smooth transition from CAD to real time.
+When preparing CAD files for Microsoft Dynamics 365 Guides or for mixed-reality components included in apps created with Power Apps, you can run into numerous performance and quality roadblocks that prevent a smooth transition from CAD to real time.
 The 3ds Max program is a digital content creation (DCC) suite that has a unique ability to bridge parametric models and real-time polygon modeling.
 This tutorial demonstrates how to use the 3ds Max conversion and optimization capabilities to prepare 3D CAD models for use in mixed reality.

 > [!IMPORTANT]
-> This document is created strictly for informative purposes to demonstrate how Autodesk 3ds Max works with Dynamics 365 mixed-reality apps.
+> This document is created strictly for informative purposes to demonstrate how Autodesk 3ds Max works with Dynamics 365 Guides and Power Apps.
 Your use of third-party applications is subject to terms between you and the third party.
 Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor Autodesk or any of Autodesk's products.
 There are [other content-creation apps](convert-models.md#tools-for-exporting-cad-models) you can use to prepare your 3D models.

 ## What is Autodesk 3ds Max?